GALLERY

 150 x150 cm

-I have conflated the universal myth of the Great Flood, with the myth of Hades and Persephone., thereby representing both the personal and universal experience of the archetype of transformation.
-The myth of the great flood is found across most cultures, featuring a deity sending a deluge to destroy humanity, with a few chosen survivors escaping in a vessel to repopulate the world.
-Persephone and Hades' relationship symbolizes renewal, mercy, and hope for a transformed existence, particularly through the Eleusinian Mysteries, where her cyclical return from the Underworld shows that death is not an end but a transition to another state of being.
+Here,I have conflated the myth of the Great Flood with the myth of Hades and Persephone, thereby representing both the personal and universal experience of the archetype of transformation.
+The Great Flood is a moral tale that appears in most cultures,.It destroys civilization, often in an act of divine retribution.
+The myth of Persephone symbolises renewal, mercy, and hope for a transformed existence.
+Her cyclical return from the Underworld relates that death is not an end but a transition to another state of being.

 ENQUIRE